aslkeaxn/fxrmc/README.md

 ## Description

-This library allows the automatic generation of mozilla relay masks given a Mailnesia mailbox.
+This library allows the automatic creation of mozilla relay masks given a Mailnesia mailbox, or both a mailnesia email and an associated mask if the latter is not provided.
 To programmatically query the returned Mailnesia mailbox, you can use my [mailnesia](https://www.npmjs.com/package/mailnesia) library.

 ## Type Definitions